stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 Another one was the Nintendo Switch emulator Ryujinx, written in C#, it can generate SPIR-V on the fly to translate/compile the console's shaders.
 They have generated C# code based on the SPIR-V headers and specification and are using it to assemble some SPIR-V modules.

 I decided to start from this Ryujinx code and made a little proof of concept by writing a little tool that takes the output of Stride's parser and convert it into shader modules.
 It only supported a very tiny subset of SDSL but it was enough to prove the compiler can be made, and to remind me that I do not know SDSL nor SPIR-V that well, and the Ryujinx code was not exactly suited for Stride.
-But then, the most intrusive thought a dev can have just creeped in my mind...
+But then, the most intrusive thought a dev can have just crept in my mind...

 ![creeping](/images/blog/2024-11-10-spirv2/thumbnail_Youness1.png)